kajyr/VOSviewer-demo-data-update/README.md

 # Notes

 The Viewer freeze seems to happen when a new data object is sent to the react component.
 In looker this is troublesome because on every UI changes the app sends a new data object back, even if the data itself is not different.

+The issue arises also when toggling the `parameters` of the component.